Awale-Abdi/ETL-SQL-Pipeline-with-Power-Query-and-Cloud/README.md

 ## 📊 Analytical Insights

-SQL analysis of over **2 million H1B labor certification records** identified several notable labor market trends across occupations, employers, industries, wages, and geographic regions.
+SQL analysis of over **2 million H1B labor certification records** identified several notable labor market patterns across wages, occupations, employers, geographic regions, and employer compliance.

 #### Prevailing Wage Trends

+- The average prevailing wage across the analyzed applications was approximately **$75,816**.
-- Significant wage variation exists across occupations and industries.
+- Prevailing wages varied substantially across occupations, industries, and geographic regions.
-- Specialized technical roles consistently command higher prevailing wages.
-- Wage levels differ considerably between states and metropolitan areas.
+- Specialized occupations, particularly certain medical roles, ranked among the highest-paying positions in the dataset.
+- Compensation therefore represents an important additional dimension when comparing sponsorship opportunities across occupations.

 #### Occupation Demand

-- Software and technology-related occupations account for a substantial share of H1B applications.
+- Software development represented one of the strongest areas of H1B sponsorship activity.
-- Engineering, data, healthcare, and business roles also demonstrate strong demand.
+- Mechanical engineering and medical and clinical laboratory occupations also demonstrated substantial application volumes.
-- Sponsorship activity is concentrated among highly skilled occupations.
+- Sponsorship activity was concentrated among highly skilled and specialized occupations.
+- Several highly compensated medical specialties, including radiology, critical care, obstetrics, breast surgery, and vascular surgery, appeared among the highest-paying occupations analyzed.

 #### Geographic Distribution

-- H1B applications are concentrated in major economic and technology hubs.
+- H1B sponsorship activity was concentrated in several major labor markets.
-- California, Texas, New York, and Washington account for a significant proportion of certified applications.
-- Geographic patterns closely reflect regional industry specialization.
+- **California, New York, New Jersey, Texas, and Pennsylvania** recorded particularly high application volumes.
+- These concentrations indicate substantial employer demand for H1B-sponsored labor within those states.
+- Geographic analysis demonstrated that sponsorship opportunities are distributed unevenly across the United States.

-#### Employer Sponsorship
+#### Employer Sponsorship & Compliance

-- A relatively small number of employers account for a large share of H1B sponsorships.
-- Large multinational organizations consistently submit the highest application volumes.
-- Sponsorship activity varies considerably across industries.
+- Employer sponsorship patterns varied substantially across the analyzed records.
+- Employers classified as **willful violators** exhibited markedly different application and rejection patterns from non-willful violators in the project analysis.
+- Willful violators required more than **10 times as many applications** relative to the comparison described in the executive analysis.
+- Employer compliance history therefore emerged as an important consideration alongside occupation, geography, and compensation.

-#### Labor Market Compliance
+#### Labor Market Decision Support

-- Willful violator status represents only a small proportion of employers.
-- SQL analysis enables rapid identification and comparison of employer compliance patterns.
+- No single variable provides a complete picture of the H1B labor market.
+- Combining **prevailing wages, occupation demand, geographic concentration, employer sponsorship activity, and compliance information** provides a stronger framework for evaluating employment opportunities.
+- The analysis demonstrates how large-scale administrative data can be transformed into practical decision-support insights through relational databases and SQL analytics.

 ## ⚠️ Project Limitations

-- Analysis is limited to publicly available FY2022 H1B Labor Condition Application (LCA) data.
+- The analysis is limited to publicly available **FY2022 H1B Labor Condition Application (LCA)** data.
-- Labor Condition Applications do not represent final H1B visa approvals.
+- Labor Condition Applications represent employer filings and **do not represent final H1B visa approvals**.
+- High application volume indicates sponsorship activity and labor demand but should not be interpreted as a higher probability of receiving an H1B visa.
 - Some employer and occupation names required standardization during data preparation.
-- Findings reflect a single fiscal year and may not capture long-term labor market trends.
+- Findings reflect a single fiscal year and may not capture longer-term changes in wages, occupations, employer behavior, or geographic demand.
+- The analysis does not incorporate subsequent H1B petition, lottery, adjudication, or final visa outcome data.
+- Observed relationships should therefore be interpreted as **labor-market and sponsorship patterns rather than causal determinants of H1B approval**.

 ## 📈 Analytical Recommendations

-Based on the SQL analysis, several recommendations emerge:
+Based on the SQL analysis, several recommendations emerge for international students and other professionals evaluating H1B sponsorship opportunities:

-- Focus job searches on occupations with consistently high sponsorship demand.
+- Target roles with compensation at or above prevailing wage requirements, using approximately **$75,816** as the average prevailing wage observed within the analyzed dataset.
-- Prioritize employers with established H1B sponsorship histories.
+- Prioritize occupations demonstrating high levels of H1B sponsorship activity, particularly software development, engineering, and specialized healthcare roles.
-- Consider geographic regions demonstrating sustained hiring activity.
+- Consider major sponsorship markets such as **California, New York, New Jersey, Texas, and Pennsylvania**, where application volumes indicate substantial demand for H1B-sponsored labor.
-- Monitor prevailing wage trends when evaluating employment opportunities.
+- Evaluate employers' H1B sponsorship histories when identifying prospective employment opportunities.
+- Review employer compliance status and exercise additional caution when considering organizations classified as **willful violators**.
+- Compare both sponsorship activity and compensation when evaluating occupations, since the highest-volume occupations are not necessarily the highest-paying.
+- Consider highly compensated specialized occupations where relevant to an individual's qualifications and career path.
+- Monitor prevailing wages, geographic demand, occupation trends, and employer sponsorship patterns together rather than evaluating any single factor in isolation.
-- Expand future analyses by incorporating multiple fiscal years to identify long-term labor market trends.
+- Expand future analyses across multiple fiscal years and incorporate H1B petition and approval data to distinguish labor-market demand from actual visa outcomes.

 ## 🛠️ Technical Skills Demonstrated